Diwali Home Decoration On Your Mind? Try These 13 Ideas

 1. Fairy Lights

 This is first on our list because it’s actually a no-brainer!
-Fairy lights are quite cheap, but the array of colours they display makes them a versatile decoration piece.
-A couple of strings in different rooms and on the porch and your house will look well decorated for the festival!
+Fairy lights are quite cheap, but their array of colours makes them a versatile decoration piece.
+A couple of strings in different rooms and on the porch, and your house will look well decorated for the festival!
 Apart from simply hanging them on the wall, you can also use them for other decorative purposes.
 Things like pinning photos on the strings to show off your favourite memories or jazzing up an old mirror can be done for Diwali, but these decorations can be extended for much longer too.
 Try finding battery-operated lights so that you’re not hunting for sockets at the last minute.